KoenZomers/OneDriveAPI/README.md

 ## Version History

+1.6.1.0 - August 11, 2016

+- Added support for getting folder contents by the parent folder ID instead of a path (GetChildrenByFolderId).
+This allows you to get the items from a folder on someone else their OneDrive which you have linked to yours.

 1.6.0.0 - August 9, 2016

 - Added support for the new OneDrive Consumer API registration process.
 Follow the steps below to register your own application.